-With market rates being favorable, in December 2015 the Town issued re-funding school bonds through RI Health and Educational Building Corporation on bonds that were originally issued in 2006 for the Callahan Elementary School.
-Restructuring this debt to a lower interest rate will result in significant savings to the Town.
+With market rates being favorable, in September 2017 the Town issued re-funding bonds through Webster Bank on bonds that were originally issued in 2006 for the Jesse Smith Library and Waste Water Treatment Facilities.
+Restructuring this debt to a lower interest rate will result in a \$210,000 savings to the Town over the next ten years.